-

 - Identify the limitations of internalized Loyalty Contracts on adult growth and development.

-Morning — Understanding Shame, Splitting and the Dissociative Spectrum
+Day 3 Morning — Understanding Shame Splitting and Dissociation

 - Describe how shame is a result of early attachment failures and how patterns of defensive over-compensations attempt to mask feelings of shame.